A Dirichlet Regression Model for Compositional Data with Zeros: Real data analysis and simulation studies

-In this second real data analysis example we will use the Arctic lake data from \cite[pg.~359]{ait2003}.
+In this final real data analysis example we will use the Arctic lake data from \cite[pg.~359]{ait2003}.
 This example is a graphics based one.
-We want to show graphically, the "break down" of the Aitchison model when there is a number of zero values in the data, in contrast to the two ZADR models and the Kent model \citep{scealy2011}.
+We want to show graphically, the "break down" of the Aitchison model when there are many zeros in the data, in contrast to the two ZADR models and the Kent model \citep{scealy2011}.

 The composition of an Arctic lake in sand, silt and clay is recorded at samples taken at 39 different water depths.
 Close to the surface, the percentage of sand is high and as we move deeper, this percentage reduces and the silt and clay compositions become relevantly similar.
-To see this graphically, one must choose any of the three ternary plots in Figure (\ref{fig4}) and see the lines from left to right.
+To see this graphically, one may choose any of the three ternary plots in Figure (\ref{fig4}) and see the lines from left to right.

-Figure (\ref{fig4}) shows the results of the 4 models, the two Dirichlet models, not adjusted for zeros (Figure \ref{fig4}(a)) and adjusted for zeros (Figures \ref{fig4}(b) and \ref{fig4}(c)).
-In all three cases, the Aitchison model (\ref{ait}) (after zero values imputation) and the Kent model \citet{scealy2011} appear as well.
-Regression models were fitted to the data at first (no zeros), with two zeros imposed and with 4 zeros imposed.
+Four regression models (simple ZADR, ZADR, Aitchison's model and the Kent model) were fit to the original data which contained no zeros.
+Two and then 4 zeros were imposed and the models were fit again.
+Figure \ref{fig4} shows the results of the 4 models not adjusted for zeros (Figure \ref{fig4}(a)) and adjusted for zeros (Figures \ref{fig4}(b) and \ref{fig4}(c)).
 What is most evident is that the Aitchison model (Figure \ref{fig4}(a)) is affected by the two points at the bottom right.
 In Figure \ref{fig4}(c) we can see that this regression line becomes more curved towards these two points.
 Finally, in the last ternary plot (Figure \ref{fig4}(c)) the regression line of the Aitchison model has lost the bulk of the data, since the extra two zeros were imposed to points with low sand percentage.
-This means, that these two points appear to be highly influential for this model.
+This means that these two points appear to be highly influential for this model.
 The ZADR models though, seem not to have been affected at all.